 Basically, this is one long whiney song about the hardships of being a Christmas elf at Christmas time.
 There’s a relentless pressure to perform and deliver as Christmas elves are an important part of the Christmas machinery.

 Danes are notoriously (in)famous for making fun of everything and everyone.
 In the tv advent calendar Jul på Vesterbro (Christmas in Vesterbro), we meet the people who are crawling drunkenly on the bottom of society – aka.
 Vesterbro.
 Or at least the parts of Vesterbro left untouched by gentrification.
 The characters are; Pater Familias, drunk ex-sailor Stewart Stardust, his criminal son Danny Stardust, Danny’s prostitute addict girlfriend Randi, the neo-nazi landlord Greta, social worker and hippie Arne, Syrian terrorist Kefir and his communist partner in crime Igor.
 All characters are played by one man: Comedian Anders Matthesen aka.
 ‘The Duck’.
 In the theme song, Stewart Stardust, Danny Stardust and Arne sing, respectively.
 Danny’s stanza is sad content in a cheerful form:

 ”Now, it’s Christmas again, but I don’t give a fuck / my hat is so dirty that it can walk by itself / I owe 1,000 kroner to a guy with a leather vest / my body is as spotted as my criminal record”.

 Possibly the worst Danish Christmas song and video – complete with horrid acting, the biggest fake boobs in Denmark (worn by Linse Kessler) and auto tune on vocals.

 Did you see our Weird Danish Christmas Traditions’ article?

 Finished with Christmas and need a guide to New Year?
-Try our Seven Danish New Years Traditions.
+Try our Six Danish New Years Traditions.